Romanization of Ukrainian

-The romanization of Ukrainian, or Latinization of Ukrainian, is the representation of the Ukrainian language in Latin letters.
-Ukrainian is written in its own Ukrainian alphabet, which is based on the Cyrillic script.
+The romanization of Ukrainian is the representation of the Ukrainian language in the Latin alphabet.
+Ukrainian is written in its own alphabet, which is based on the Cyrillic script.
 Romanization may be employed to represent Ukrainian text or pronunciation for non-Ukrainian readers, on computer systems that cannot reproduce Cyrillic characters, or for typists who are not familiar with the Ukrainian keyboard layout.
 Methods of romanization include transliteration (representing written text) and transcription (representing the spoken word).

 In contrast to romanization, there have been several historical proposals for a Ukrainian Latin alphabet, usually based on those used by West Slavic languages, but none have been widely accepted.

 Romanization systems

 Part of a table of letters of the alphabet for the Ruthenian language, from Ivan Uzhevych's Hrammatyka Slovenskaja (1645).
 Columns show the letter names printed, in manuscript Cyrillic and Latin, common Cyrillic letterforms, and the Latin transliteration.
 (Part 2 and part 3.)